Shao Siming: Narrative Perspective and Interpretation

 The poem presents significant challenges regarding its narrative perspective.
 Scholars have proposed various frameworks: it may be voiced entirely by WūXí (巫覡, Chinese shamans), by Shao Siming himself, or it may enact a dialogue between Shao Siming and Da Siming, or between the deity and a mortal or shamanic interlocutor.
 The possibility of three or more distinct voices has also been raised.
 As such, there is no definitive academic consensus on this matter.

-Political Allegory and the "King's Herb"
+Political Allegory

 Beyond its mythological surface, the Jiu Ge is widely understood as a work rich with political allegory.
 In this context, Shao Siming can be interpreted as an allusion to the king.
 A critical piece of evidence for this reading is Qu Yuan's use of the aromatic herb Sūn (蓀) to designate the deity.
 Sūn is one of only two herbs (the other being Quán 荃) that Qu Yuan consistently employs in his poetry as a metaphor for the ruler.
-This deliberate lexical choice strengthens the theory that the poem uses the divine relationship between the shaman and the god to explore the ideal, and perhaps fraught, relationship between a minister and his sovereign.
+This deliberate lexical choice strengthens the theory that the poem uses the divine relationship between the WūXí and the god to explore the ideal, and perhaps fraught, relationship between a minister and his sovereign.